FauzanAriyatmoko/FauzanAriyatmoko/README.md

 - 👋 Hi, I’m @FauzanAriyatmoko
-- 📝 I’m study on Banchelor Of Physic, Institute Of Technology Sepuluh Nopember, Indonesian
+- 📝 I’m study on Banchelor Of Physic, Sepuluh Nopember Institute of Technology, Indonesian
 - 🌱 I’m currently learning basic of python code
 - 💞️ I’m looking to collaborate on study group for python coding